 And what about seniors and retirees who downsize but don't want to sell their possessions?

-"There will be more demand for self-storage units where these boomers can keep possessions that they don't want to part with, everything from antique furniture to treasured sets of china," said John Egan, editor-in-chief at self-storage booking site SpareFoot.com.
+"There will be more demand for self-storage units where these boomers can keep possessions that they don't want to part with, everything from antique furniture to treasured sets of china," said John Egan, a content marketing professional and the former editor-in-chief at self-storage booking site SpareFoot.

 "Entrepreneurs seeking to capitalize on the boomer market, especially entrepreneurs with experience in commercial real estate, would be wise to take a look at buying or developing self-storage facilities in Florida, Texas and other states that are boomer magnets," said Egan.